trajectory-invariants/invariants_py_ros/README.md

-This package serves as a ROS wrapper around [invariants_py](https://github.com/trajectory-invariants/invariants_py).
+This package shows how [invariants_py](https://github.com/trajectory-invariants/invariants_py) can be integrated in a ROS application.

-It shows how [invariants_py](https://github.com/trajectory-invariants/invariants_py) can be integrated in a ROS application.
 There are two main functionalities:

 1. online calculation of trajectory invariants from trajectory data on a ROS topic (e.g. `geometry_msgs/Pose`)
 1. online trajectory generation with continuously changing boundary constraints coming in from a ROS topic